Get Help from a Santa Barbara Mulch Company!

-Grinding stumps and chopping trees creates a byproduct known as Mulching.
+Grinding stumps and chopping trees creates a byproduct known as mulch.
 This biodegradable material is perfect for your garden and will help with things like, weed control, rotting soil, also improves nutrient and water retention in the soil.
-Mulching is very favorable to our little friends the worms who thrive when mulch is scattered about your garden.
-Mulch will also help retain moisture, preventing soil erosion and at the same time adds nutrients to the soil.
+The mulching process is very beneficial for the worms who thrive in these ripe garden conditions.
+It will also help retain moisture and prevent soil erosion, while simultaneously adding nutrients to the soil.

-If you require mulching for free then you are in the right place, Just reach out to us using the contact us button below or if you prefer you can call us on our phone number at the top of this page.
+If you need someone to help you with this problem, then you are in the right place, Just reach out to us using the contact us button below or above.
+If you prefer, you can call us on our phone number at the top of this page as well!

 What Is Mulching?

 Mulching is an economic way to beautify your landscaping and helps contribute to overall soil health by helping to retain moisture, control weeds, insulate soil and is incredibly helpful when soil fertility is lacking.
 Mulch also helps with controlling those pesky little insects.
-At Santa Barbara Tree Care, we provide this protective covering for you.
+At Santa Barbara Tree Care, your local tree care service company, we provide this protective covering for you at no additional charge!

 Mulch As A Design

 There are many different ways you can use mulch to design as well, form choosing between golden browns, deep reds, or contrasting in a dramatic black color.
-Depending on the mix, you can use natural colors or the desired colors that come from Mulching needs to be placed properly.
+Depending on the mix, you can use natural colors or properly place your desired colors.
 Excessive piling up around the stem or flare of the tree can trap moisture causing fungus and or disease.
 It also gives insects a place to harbor and burrow in.
 It’s highly beneficial to create a mulch ring as far out as the drip line of the tree where the absorption and feeder roots of the tree is positioned.

-If you have any questions or would like some mulch, please contact us.
+If you have any questions or would like one of our Santa Barbara Tree Care professionals to help improve the environment, please contact us.

 The benefits of mulching are numerous: